sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

     ![](./images/021.png  " ")

-4. Go to the directory where you downloaded the install file in Lab 1 and import both the **targeting customers that complete all payments\_v6.json** notebook.
+4. Go to the directory where you downloaded the notebook and import the **targeting customers that complete all payments\_v6.json** notebook.
 You'll see a success message.
 Dismiss the message by clicking **X**.

     ![](./images/import.png  " ")